If a gorilla walked into the middle of a basketball court, do you think you would see it?

 Why do we fail to see changes in front of us?
 Why do we fail to see unexpected stimuli?
-Some psychologists believe that when our brains are focused on one set of stimuli, they tend to “fill in the blanks” by pulling on existing schema.
+Some psychologists believe that when our brains are focused on one set of stimuli, they tend to “fill in the blanks” by pulling on the existing schema.

 Let’s go back to the Invisible Gorilla experiment.
 Remember how the two teams were wearing either white shirts or black shirts?
 The shirts impacted the participant’s ability to see the gorilla.
 When the participants were asked to watch the team with the white shirts, they only saw the gorilla around 40% of the time.
 When they focused on the team with the black shirts, they saw the gorilla closer over 80% of the time.
-The gorilla had black fur, making it arguably easier for the participants to notice the black fabric and then notice the gorilla.
+The gorilla had black fur, making it arguably more accessible for the participants to notice the black fabric and then notice the gorilla.